meetuparchive/sassquatch/README.md

 After editing, run `rake` in the root directory of the repo and point your browser at `localhost:4000`.

 #### Updating live docs
-If you have push access, there's a separate task for launching new changes merged into master to the live github pages documentation:
+If you have push access, there's a separate task for launching new changes from master to the live github pages branch:

 	$ rake push_docs